cosiee/Resume0.1/ReadMe.txt

-Biuilding on the shoulders of gaints
+Building on the shoulders of gaints

 <!-- Building on the shoulders of giants, special thanks to:
 https://codepen.io/EricPorter/pen/XaOEpP